 Pemberton Forest provides unbroken forest needed by migrating birds and wide-ranging species.
 The 908-acre Ponders Tract is open to the public, while the Pemberton Tract is not.
 Learn More About Pemberton Forest Preserve

-Other Places We've Helped Protect
+Additional Places We've Helped Protect

 Auburn Valley State Park Expansion

 Delaware Department of Natural Resources and Environmental Control’s (DNREC) Division of Parks & Recreation announced in April 2019 that it acquired 86 acres of land in Yorklyn to expand Auburn Valley State Park.
 The preservation of the two parcels, each about 43 acres in size, will enable future expansion of recreational activities at the 452-acre park.
 The land acquisition by DNREC will also benefit the Red Clay Creek watershed by protecting important headwaters and lands along a tributary to the creek.
-Funding for the purchase was provided by from the State of Delaware’s Open Space Program, The Nature Conservancy, the Reynolds Cooch family, and Mt.
+Funding for the purchase was provided by from the State of Delaware’s Open Space Program, The Nature Conservancy, the Reynolds Cooch family and Mt.
 Cuba Center.

 Oversee Farm